Check for signs of auditory processing disorder.

 The Gemm Learning Program

 Auditory processing skills can be exercised and strengthened.
 Most children develop these skills naturally, simply by listening to the language around them.
-Some, however, need more stimulation and practice than occurs in daily life -- our treatment program for APD provides that added exercise.
+Some, however, need more stimulation and practice than occurs in daily life -- our treatment program for APD provides that added exercise, and then focuses on the reading, language or focus delays that are caused by central auditory processing disorder.